SondagesPro/LS-cpVille/README.md

-# Cope postal - Ville
+# Code postal - Ville

 Allows the use of multi text questions to get a Postal code, town name and Insee code.
 Users have an autocomplete helper to search for the town (only French town at the moment).

 ## Installation